JoshAshby/joshashby.github.io/projects.markdown

 I've got plenty of side projects that range from small experiments, helpful little tools to learning aids for new languages or frameworks.
-Once in a while they grow into something of their own that I want to share or at the least showcase.
+Once in a while they grow into something of their own that I want to share, or at the least showcase.
 This list, while certainly not exhaustive, is a small showcase of those projects that I'm most proud of or get a lot of value out of daily.

+Not all of the projects listed here are "finished" and many are in a state of maintenance or abandon but I'm still proud of the lessons and ideas that I extracted from them.

+A lot of older code and other projects that might not be listed here can also be found on my [GitHub profile](https://github.com/JoshAshby).

 <hr />